Home > Guides > The best audio interfaces under $1,000: High-end recording at a low price

 More channels than preamps

-While there are plenty of great interfaces under $1,000, you don’t necessarily need to spend that much on an audio interface.
+While there are plenty of great interfaces under $1,000, you don’t necessarily need to spend that much.
 Why?
 There are some excellent devices under $500 too — like, for example, the Focusrite Scarlett 18i20.

 The Scarlett 18i20 has a lot going for it, even in this price range.
 For example, you’ll get a nice 18 inputs and 20 outputs, with eight built-in Scarlett microphone preamps and two instrument inputs designed for hot pickups.